AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 ## Read data

-We use the function __read_txt_as_networkx_graph(filename)__ in utils.py to read the data, which returns a [networkx](https://networkx.org/documentation/stable/reference/introduction.html) graph.
+We use the function __read_txt__ in utils.py to read the data, which returns a [networkx](https://networkx.org/documentation/stable/reference/introduction.html) graph.
 We can access the nodes and edges by graph.nodes and graph.edges, respectively.

 ## Run algorithms